DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/use-testcafe-docker-image.md

 ---
 layout: docs
-title: Using TestCafe Docker Image
+title: Use TestCafe Docker Image
+permalink: /documentation/guides/advanced-guides/use-testcafe-docker-image.html
+redirect_from:
-permalink: /documentation/using-testcafe/using-testcafe-docker-image.html
+  - /documentation/using-testcafe/using-testcafe-docker-image.html
 ---
-# Using TestCafe Docker Image
+# Use TestCafe Docker Image

 TestCafe provides a preconfigured Docker image with Chromium and Firefox installed.
 Therefore, you can avoid manual installation of browsers and the testing framework on the server.